-In 2013, I changed direction; I initiated a separate Digital Publishing activity at W3C in early 2013 and, at the end of the same year, I gave away my Semantic Web activity leadership in favor of becoming the leader of this activity.
+In 2013, I changed direction; I initiated a separate Digital Publishing activity at W3C in early 2013 and, at the end of the same year, I gave up my Semantic Web activity leadership in favor of becoming the leader of this activity.
 This is my principal work at W3C at the moment.
 While the work itself is similar to what I used to do for Semantic Web (initiate technical work, regular contacts with companies and institutions, etc.), the setting is obviously different.
 The fundamental goal is to foster a better cooperation between the publishing industry at large and the Web community.
 Indeed, although publishers of books, magazines, journals, etc, rely more and more on Web technologies, both as for the electronic versions of their products (eBooks, electronic journals, etc.) and the back-end processing delivering content in either printed or electronic formats, there are still lots of discrepancies between the Web community and the publishing industry.
 Building the bridges, ensuring convergence, creating synergies is in the interest of all, but it requires fostering cooperation, common projects, etc. It is my role to ensure that such a convergence is happening.
 The activity has been renamed “Publishing@W3C” after the merging of the International Digital Publishing Forum (IDPF) and the W3C, in February 2017, and my official title is now “Publishing@W3C Technical Lead”.

 In 2011 I was also co-chairing the Daghstuhl Seminar on the Future of Research Communication, that looked at ways research publications general should evolve in future.
 I was also on the Board of Directors of the resulting organization, Force11 (Future of Research Communications and e-Scholarship) until the end of 2015.

-For more details, I maintain separate lists for my publications, the list of presentations I made since 2004, and my various professional activities (conference chairing, program committee memberships, etc.)
+For more details, I maintain separate lists for my publications (which also includes the various standards that I actively co-edited), the list of presentations I‘ve made since 2004, and my various professional activities (conference chairing, program committee memberships, etc.)

 Some private facts